Jayachandra777/-train-ticket-booking-/README.md

 Make sure to replace `your_private_key` with your actual private key and keep this file secret.

-9. Create a new folder for your frontend and initialize it with create-react-app.
+9. Create a new folder for your frontend and initialize it with create React app.
 You can do this by running these commands in your terminal:

 ```bash
 cd ..